 Remove skillet from heat.
 Toss to combine sautéed onions and shrimp, pasta, and 1/2 cup pesto.
 Add additional pesto to taste and several splashes pasta water as needed to thin mixture.
 Add sea salt and pepper to taste.

-*To thaw frozen shrimp, set in a colander under cold running water for several minutes.
-Shake colander periodically.
+*To thaw frozen shrimp, set in a bowl of water under a trickle of cold running water for several minutes.
+Toss shrimp periodically.
 Shrimp should thaw in about 20 minutes.

 **Though peeled shrimp are easiest to work with, unpeeled shrimp have superior flavor.
 Go with whatever makes sense for you.
 When buying shrimp, I look for shrimp from the USA since imported shrimp can be caught up in exploitative labor practices.